 Western Herbal Medicine Formulations

-In Western herbal medicine, normally just one or two herbs are used in a treatment.
+In Western herbal medicine, normally just one or two herbs are used in treatment.

-Also, Western herbal treatments treat symptoms, similarly to the way modern Western medicine works.
+Also, Western herbal treatments treat symptoms, similar to the way modern Western medicine works.

 Western herbal medicine relies on a simplistic, single-herb approach.